Electronic-Mango/memes-discord-bot/README.md

 Setting text messages language doesn't change a source, it just translates the text received from a source.
 Translation is done through [`deep_translator`](https://github.com/nidhaloff/deep-translator) and Google Translate.

+### Deep-fried text messages

+What does it mean?
+Before a text from a source is send back, it's translated through multiple languages, then to either original language or target language configured via `setlanguage` command.

+Translating between multiple different languages causes texts to be weirdly distorted and strange, which is the point of this command.

+Intermediate languages can be configured via `settings.yml`.
+It can be however many languages as you'd like, just keep in mind, that each translation does take some time.